THUDM/ScenarioMeta/README.md

 Accepted to KDD 2019 Applied Data Science Track!

 Under construction.
-Expect an official release of the dataset and cleaner code in June
+Expect a stable release of cleaner code in June

 ## Prerequisites